nvramamoorthy/Data-Cleaning-Assignment/CodeBook.md

 ###Step 5  :Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The file dataWithMeans.txt is created.
+The file tidyDataWithMeans.txt is created.

 ###Output :